google-site-verification: googlee16c7726ecc34510.html

 How can I view your adoptable animals?

 Available animals are posted on the shelter's Adoption Wall inside of their lobby.
-Or you can view our available animals from the comfort of your own home online at our Adoption Page.
+If an animal catches your interest, our staff will go over the animal's behavior, needs or any medical concerns prior to bringing the animal out for a visit.
+You can also view our available animals from the comfort of your own home online at our Adoption Page.

 Do I need to visit the animal before adopting?